 FSIF may invest in Singapore Dollar and foreign currency denominated bonds including but not limited to US Dollar, Euro, Japanese Yen and Australian Dollar.
-The foreign currency denominated bonds will be fully hedged back to the Singapore Dollar except for a 1% (from 13 March 2024, 5%) frictional currency limit (to account for possible deviations from a 100% hedge).
+The foreign currency denominated bonds will be fully hedged back to the Singapore Dollar except for a 1% frictional currency limit (to account for possible deviations from a 100% hedge).